msdrigg/RayTracing/README.md

 Please review the [supporting paper](Report.pdf), and read the comments provided within the code.
 Good luck tracing!

+## Acknowledgements
+This work was made possible with the help and support of Dr. Stephen Kaeppler.
+Thank you.

 ## Citing this Work
 This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
 Please use [this doi link](https://doi.org/10.5281/zenodo.4734289) to cite this software.